-Ask any writer what their most difficult piece of writing is and the answer is always the same: this page.
+Ask any writer what their most difficult piece of writing is – the one they put off for days – and the answer is always the same.
+This page.

-I spent most of my working life in the financial services industry: nice suits, plenty of clients and 14 stripy ties.
+I spent a large chunk of my working life in the financial services industry.
+Nice suits, plenty of clients and 14 stripy ties.
 But I always had a small voice inside me: “Let me out,” it said.
 “I’m a writer.”

 Occasionally I did let the small voice out.
-I had a mid-life crisis and did some stand-up comedy in my spare time and, in the Spring of 2003, I started writing a humorous weekly newspaper column about family life.
-But by and large I kept the small voice firmly under control – and I’d occasionally buy a new stripy tie to re-focus myself.
+I had a mid-life crisis and did some stand-up comedy in my spare time and, in the spring of 2003, I started writing a humorous weekly newspaper column about family life – which I’m still writing today.

 But I didn’t start writing full-time until 2010.
 My brother, Mike, had died of cancer in October 2009 and it was one of those pivotal moments in life.
 I either did the thing I really wanted to do or I forgot about it for good.